 (Prof. John Mansfield, Bacteriology/ Medical Microbiology and Immunology): Processing and Presentation of Variant Surface Glycoprotein during African Trypanosomiasis.
 Taylor is a partner at Big Rose Web Design, LLC.

 - Daniel Garcia

 (Prof. Joseph Dillard, Medical Microbiology and Immunology): Liberation of Pro-inflammatory Peptidoglycan Fragments from the Gonococcal Cell.
-Dan is the Chief, Labratory Branch, Division of Global HIV/AIDS, CDC, Mozambique.
+Dan is the Senior Health Scientist for the CDC in India.